policygenius/reform/README.md

 ## Multiparameter Dates

 Composed multi-parameter dates as created by the Rails date helper are processed automatically.
-As soon as Reform detects an incoming `release_date(i1)` or the like it is gonna be converted into a date.
+As soon as ReformOneTwoSix detects an incoming `release_date(i1)` or the like it is gonna be converted into a date.

 Note that the date will be `nil` when one of the components (year/month/day) is missing.

 ## Security

 By explicitely defining the form layout using `::property` there is no more need for protecting from unwanted input. `strong_parameter` or `attr_accessible` become obsolete.
-Reform will simply ignore undefined incoming parameters.
+ReformOneTwoSix will simply ignore undefined incoming parameters.

 ## Nesting Without Inline Representers